 YWCA of Brooklyn

-This is a new archive of projects I have made with the women of YWCA Brooklyn Community.
+This is an archive of projects I have made with the women of YWCA Brooklyn Community.
 The YWCA provides housing for women that are low income, formerly homless and most of whom are survivors of gender-based violence.

 Jacqui Dugal (dancer/ performance artist) and I are volunteering to provide Performance and Visual Arts sessions at YWCA Brooklyn.
 All work made by the women are exhibited in the Ruby Nottage Gallery with the goal of using this sessions to build community and empower the residients by engaging with their talents through artmaking.